-Vanderbilt University Commodore Award
+Vanderbilt University Commodore Awards

-- Overall performance and accomplishments that regularly and consistently far exceed performance expectations, reflecting a high level of service, dedication, conscientiousness, compassion and applied skill.
+- Overall performance and accomplishments that regularly and consistently far exceed performance expectations, reflecting a high level of service, dedication, conscientiousness, compassion, and applied skill.

 - Handling a high impact or critical situation which had important consequences for a department, Vanderbilt University or the community.